DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditorPreparing.md

 Gets and sets the delay between when a user stops typing a filter value and the change is applied.
 Available if the **parentType** is *"filterRow"* or *"searchPanel"*.

 ##### field(e.value): any
 The editor's value.
 This field is read-only.
-To change editor's value, use the **setValue(newValue, newText)** parameter.
+To change the editor's value, use the **setValue(newValue, newText)** function parameter.

 ##### field(e.width): Number
 The editor's width; equals **null** for all editors except for those whose **parentType** equals *"searchPanel"*.